 - The M.U.P. degree requires a minimum of 48 credit hours, including core courses.
-At least 30 credit hours must come from urban and regional planning courses. - Fifteen (15) credit hours may be satisfied by appropriate courses taken in the Law School.
+Students must earn a minimum of 33 credit hours toward the MUP, 30 of which must come from UP courses - Fifteen (15) credit hours may be satisfied by appropriate courses taken in the Law School.